g00glen00b/dimitri.codes/content/posts/2018-09-11-using-apollo-graphql-vue/index.md

 featuredImage: "../../images/logos/apollo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Apollo", "GraphQL", "JavaScript", "Vue"]
+excerpt: "GraphQL is a new way to write your APIs, and with Apollo you can easily integrate it within your Vue.js applications.
+In this tutorial I'll show you how you can make queries and mutations within your Vue components."
 ---

 [Last time](/getting-started-vue-at-ui/), I wrote a simple Vue application using dummy data in our components.
 Today, we're going to link it to the [Apollo GraphQL](https://www.apollographql.com/) API that I wrote earlier.
 As said before, Apollo has both a server-component that can integrate with Express, but also a client component that can integrate with Angular, React but also with Vue.